ksrinreddy/react-with-typescript-basics-practice/README.old.md

 # typing class component

-use case: when you need to work with older class based components based code
+use case: when you need to work with already existed class based components based code

+# typing more advanced props

+## pass a component as prop to another component, and type it

+use case: passing Profile component as a prop to Private component and render profile component when user is loggedin, Login component(or page) when user is not logged in. get familiar with typing private and profile components.